Multifaceted Reflection: Identity & Pride throughout Spain

 The first Cathedrals were validated by the power of the relic they held.
-Holy relics are often pieces of, or things belonging to the Saints.
-As pilgrims made their journey to bask in the holiness of these relics they would often meditate on why they were starting this voyage in the first place.
-Since Cathedrals were often city centers, medieval pilgrims would travel from far and wide for their individual spiritual journey.
+Holy relics are often artifacts of the Saints.
+Catholic pilgrims made their journey to bask in the holiness of these relics they would often meditate on why they were starting this voyage in the first place.
+Since Cathedrals were often city centers, medieval pilgrims would travel from far and wide for their individual spiritual journey..

 Antonis Kotsonas.
 “A Cultural History of the Cretan Labyrinth: Monument and Memory from Prehistory to the Present.”
 American Journal of Archaeology 122, no. 3 (2018): 367. doi:10.3764/aja.122.3.0367.